jarv/jarv.org/content/jarv-org-gitlab.md

 Wit this file, on every commit, the following pipeline runs that deploys to [draft.jarv.org](https://draft.jarv.org) and on the master branch for [jarv.org](https://jarv.org).

+GitLab has integrated CI/CD runners that allow you to execute whatever you want in a docker image of your choice.
+By creating the `.gitlab-ci.yml` below you get a nice deployment pipeline like this:

 <img src="{attach}static/jarv-cicd.png" width="600px" alt="cicd"/>

 Here is what the `gitlab-ci.yml` configuration looks like for the [jarv.org repository](https://gitlab.com/jarv/jarv.org/blob/master/.gitlab-ci.yml):